Constitution of Wisconsin: Legislature

-Executive Branch
+Executive branch

 Article V of the Wisconsin Constitution describes executive office in the state, providing for a governor and lieutenant governor who are elected jointly to four-year terms.
 The constitution also outlines the powers and duties of the executive branch.
 The governor of Wisconsin is given command of the state's military forces and empowered to pardon convicts.
 The Wisconsin Constitution also allows the governor to veto bills passed by the state legislature.

-The governor is also given line-item veto power over bills of appropriation, allowing the executive to cut out certain parts of legislation.
-The constitution does, however, prohibit the governor to create a new word in a bill by objecting to certain letters.
-Rejected bills or portions of bills are then returned to the legislative house where the bill originated, where a vote from two thirds of the members can override the veto.
+The constitution was amended in 1930 to grant the governor a uniquely powerful line-item veto on appropriation bills.
+The power was somewhat reigned-in with a subsequent amendment in 1990, specifying that the governor cannot create a new word in a bill by vetoing certain letters.
+Rejected bills or portions of bills are then returned to the legislative house where the bill originated, where a vote from two-thirds of the members can override the veto.

 Article V also sets forth a line of succession for the governor should he resign, be removed, or die.
 In the absence of a governor, executive power is transferred to the lieutenant governor, and in cases where both the governor and lieutenant governor are unable to fulfill executive responsibilities, these powers are transferred to the Wisconsin Secretary of State.